 Bayshore Preserve Trail

 Visitors are welcome to come and enjoy views of Johns Creek and Oakland Bay while witnessing Bayshore Preserve’s transformation from golf course to nature preserve.
-Long-term plans for the preserve include an ADA-accessible trail and viewing platforms to support environmental education programming already taking place here.
+Long-term plans for the preserve include more accessible trails and viewing platforms to support environmental education programming already taking place here.

 Fishing is not allowed on the property, but Capitol Land Trust does provide access via a trail to public land for fishing at the mouth of Johns Creek – see maps on kiosk for directions.